IBE160/SG-Lotte/docs/epics.md

 **Prerequisites:** None

 **Technical Notes:** This involves setting up the `backend/` directory, `requirements.txt`, basic FastAPI app structure, and Supabase client.
+I want the backend to use UV as package management and project management.

 ### Story 1.2: Core Frontend Setup